TMS Therapy and related side effects

 Seizures (fits) are a highly unlikely side effect to occur because the TMS treatment is always measured and monitored correctly to ensure the risk of seizures is minimised.

-These side effects are only a possibility and the most common are mild headaches, light-headedness and mild scalp pain.
-You may experience one or two, or none at all.
+You may experience one or two or none at all.
 It differs for each and every one of our patients.
 TMS is still a safe alternative treatment that has been approved for use in Australia by the Therapeutic Good Administration (TGA) in 2007 and is also endorsed by the Australian and New Zealand College of Psychiatrists.
-Please feel free to visit our website and look through our professional research papers that provide a more in depth look at the safety and efficacy of TMS treatment https://www.sydneytms.com.au/efficacy-and-safety-of-tms-in-the-acute-treatment-of-major-depression-2007/
+Please feel free to visit our website and look through our professional research papers that provide a more in-depth look at the safety and efficacy of TMS treatment https://www.sydneytms.com.au/efficacy-and-safety-of-tms-in-the-acute-treatment-of-major-depression-2007/

 At Sydney TMS, we are happy to discuss this topic with you.
 To make an appointment, call us on 1300 177 144 or visit our contact page here: https://www.sydneytms.com.au/contact-us/